 Second, take a look at how much the policy is worth.
 Calculate the life insurance need of the policyholder by looking at debt, expenses, and future plans.
 Since the policyholder should be someone whose life you’re fairly involved in, it shouldn’t be hard to at least ballpark this number.
 Then, compare the policy value with the insurance need.
-Is someone who needs $250,000 asking for a million dollars in coverage?

 Their internet search history is full of "slayer rule" lookups

 The slayer rule "prohibits inheritance by a person who murders someone from whom he or she stands to inherit."
 That means that if your adoring husband stands to profit from your death, he’s out of luck if he decides to murder you (and is caught, obviously).

 There are some interesting caveats, though.
 For the slayer rule to take effect, there doesn’t need to be proof beyond reasonable doubt or even a conviction.
 There are also different rules for different states; in Texas, there isn’t a slayer rule that’s as broad as in other states, but a person still can’t stand to inherit from their victim.

 So check out your suspect’s browser history and see if they’ve been doing a lot of googling for slayer rules, and the applicable conditions in different states.
 If they’re a little too concerned about whether or not a murderer can receive money from their victim, they’re out to kill you (or they’re writing an informative-but-educational blog post on the topic).